MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 ### Known issues

-- Users with access to a large number of environments will experience long delays the first time they sign into Remote Assist with the preview turned on.
+- Users with access to a large number of environments will experience long delays the first time they sign into Remote Assist with the preview turned on as Remote Assist tries to find an environment with the app installed.
 - An environment set through Settings will not be saved after restarting the app.
 The environment needs to be re-set through **Settings** > **Links** > **Switch Dynamics Instance**.
-- Taking multiple photos in succession can fail or be slow.
+- Taking multiple photos in succession can be slow or eventually fail.
-- Photos taken in Remote Assist have a limited resolution of 1280x720; lower than the maximum resolution available on the HoloLens.
+- Photos taken in Remote Assist have a limited resolution of 1280x720, lower than the maximum resolution available on the HoloLens.
 - Captures viewed from the model-driven app may not appear the first time when loading the capture.
 If this happens, refresh the page and the capture preview will appear.
 - Maximum support for 5,000 asset records.
 - Remote Assist on HoloLens will not automatically update the list of asset records.
 If you create or update an asset from the model-driven app and do not see it in the HoloLens, restart Remote Assist on HoloLens by closing the live tile and reopening the app.